 Human beings have been living in and around the Grand Canyon for 12,000 years, and they’ve been exploring it in myriad ways.
 The more time you spend in the canyon, the more its marvels reveal themselves to you.

 Day hiking on the reservation is strictly prohibited, but AirWest Helicopters flies to and from the falls several days of the week (Sunday, Monday, Thursday, and Friday from March 15 to October 15; Sunday and Friday from October 16 to March 14).
 The 15-minute flights into the canyon leave from a broad shelf below the Havasupai Trailhead parking lot, while return flights depart from an area between the tourism office and café.
-Flights run from 10 a.m. to 1 p.m. and are first-come, first-served, so it’s best to arrive early.
+Flights are first-come, first-served, so it’s best to arrive early.
 Expect to pay $85 one way.

-Experience the canyon through the eyes of the many raptors that make their homes in the red rocks.
+Many raptors make their homes in the red rocks.
 Hawkwatch International maintains a counting station at Yaki Point on the East Rim, where educational interpreters are happy to explain migration ecology, raptor identification, and their efforts to monitor long-term trends in the raptor population.
 As of fall 2019, researchers had identified more than 20 species of raptors living in the canyon, including sharp-shinned, Cooper’s, and red-tailed hawks as well as peregrine falcons and bald eagles.

 To make things even easier, follow these final pointers.

 One way to take the pressure off your planning is to get some expert help.
-The Grand Canyon Conservancy offers a series of guided field adventures, including a half-day, $55-per-person Grand Rim Adventure that includes time to take in the views and learn about the canyon’s geology and ecosystems.
+The Grand Canyon Conservancy offers a series of guided field adventures that include time to take in the views and learn about the canyon’s geology and ecosystems.

-Free National Park Service programming like daily “Geology Glimpse” talks at the Yavapai Geology Museum and “Critter Chats” at the Grand Canyon Visitor Center are great for getting up to speed quickly, while the Junior Ranger program (available year-round at the South Rim and from May to October at the North Rim) provides kids with a richer experience.
+Free National Park Service programming like daily “Geology Glimpse” talks at the Yavapai Geology Museum and “Critter Chats” at the Grand Canyon Visitor Center help you get up to speed quickly, while the Junior Ranger program (available year-round at the South Rim and from May to October at the North Rim) provides kids with a richer experience.